chsu7793/pdsnd_github/README.md

 Replace the Project Title

 ### Description
 Bikeshare user data from Chicago, New York City, and Washington.

 ### Files used
-Include the files used
+chicago.csv, new_york_city.csv, washington.csv
 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.